 “Today, I want to talk to you about the impact of machine learning on cybersecurity.
 Ok, so, umm, as you all know, cybersecurity is a critical issue for businesses and organizations.
 But did you know that machine learning can help to identify and mitigate cyber threats before they become a major problem?
 By using algorithms to analyze data, we can create more effective security protocols and protect sensitive information from being compromised.
 So, in conclusion, machine learning has the potential to revolutionize the way we approach cybersecurity.”

 In this example, the speaker is using several filler words throughout the presentation, which can detract from the content and make them sound less confident.
-By practicing their presentation and focusing on eliminating filler words, the speaker can deliver a more polished and engaging presentation that highlights the important points.
+By practising their presentation and focusing on eliminating filler words, the speaker can deliver a more polished and engaging presentation that highlights the important points.

 Many presenters, though have good content fail to impress the audience by using too many “ok” “so” and “umms” which shows a lack of good communication skills.
 This can be due to stage fear/poor preparation/happen unconsciously.